datawire/kubernetes-workshop/app_101/build_another_service.md

 }
 ```

-The code in your Hello Kubernetes application is invoking the HTTP endpoint on the QOTM service to get a random quote from the QOTM service!
+The code in your Hello Kubernetes application is invoking the HTTP endpoint on the Quote service to get a random quote.

 ## Takeaways